North London Grammar School

 North London Grammar School is a non-denominational private secondary and preparatory school for girls and boys aged 7–18 located in Hendon, Barnet, a suburb of North London, England.

 NLGS was formerly the Wisdom School, established in Tottenham, Haringey in 2006.
 The expanded school, which opened in September 2014, offers a 50,000 square foot site versus the former 6000 square foot Tottenham site.

 The school was rated Outstanding in all categories according to Ofsted's 2018 report.

+The school was rated Inadequate according to Ofsted's 2022 report.

 The school has a capacity for 330 students and space for 30 boarding students.
 The boarding site is located within the school building.
 The school accepts day/boarding, local, national and international students.

 The recently refurbished boarding house is home to 29 boys.
 They are of mixed year groups, with their number of boarders ranging from year 8 to year 11.
-Our boarders develop a close attachment to their peers, where they live and study under the care of a supervisor who knows them thoroughly and who maintains a close relationship with their families back home.
-Our boarding is accredited by the Boarding Schools Association.
+The boarding is accredited by the Boarding Schools Association.